MondoCat/SystemCaptionerMondoEdition/README.md

 This is 100% free, does not need to log into any server.
 There are no limits.
 It just -works-.
 Thank god for the OG creator.

 -----
 But Mondo!
-What got changes from the OG?
+What got changed from the OG?

 - Config editing added in general, which lets you edit font, font color, background color, opacity, etc.
 - Config editing added to the GUI!